moves-rwth/dynasty/README.md

 Notice that one has to be careful about potentially ill-formed sketches.
 The checks we perform are not necessarily sufficient.

+Below, we provide examples how one can use the different supported methods for feasability analysis.

 #### CEGIS
 ```
 python dynasty.py --project examples/virus/ --sketch virus.templ --constants CMAX=0,T=18.0 --allowed virus.allowed --restrictions virus.restrictions  --properties virus.properties